 While rental cars go through a number of drivers, they also typically have extensive maintenance records and a low price tag.
 But before you drive off the lot with one of these cars, there are a few factors to account for.

 Just as if you were purchasing any other new or used vehicle, buying a rental requires some homework ahead of time.

 Understand how much you can truly afford and the financing options that work best for your budget.
 Because rental cars are considered used vehicles, there are plenty of financing options available.
-Rates sat at an average of 9.34 percent in the third quarter of 2022, according to data from Experian.
+Rates sat at an average of 10.26 percent in the fourth quarter of 2022, according to data from Experian.

 But keep in mind that the true cost of your vehicle is much more than just the price you see advertised online.
 Check websites like Edmunds and Kelley Blue Book (KBB).
 Both have breakdowns of expected maintenance and repair costs for a wide variety of vehicles.

 The best resources for looking into rental cars for sale are Enterprise, Avis and Hertz.
 Simply go to their websites and see what they have available in your area.